Make a Plan

 - Plan for children and adults who may have difficulty in unfamiliar or chaotic environments.
 Consider your service or support animal or pets and plan for food, water and supplies.
 If you need to evacuate, you’ll need to know whether your shelter allows pets or not, since some shelters only allow service or support animals.

-- Keep a list of the nearest medical facilities, local hospitals and nearest transportation.
+- Keep a list of the nearest medical facilities, local hospitals and nearest accessible transportation.

 Get Your Benefits Electronically